 Other income (expense), net consists of interest income, interest expense, net currency exchange gains and losses, and other miscellaneous income and expense.
-We reported other expense, net of \$7.7 million in the year ended December 31, 2018, compared to \$3.6 million in the prior year.
-We reported \$0.8 million of foreign currency exchange losses in the year ended December 31, 2018 versus \$1.0 million of foreign currency gains in the prior year.
-This increase was driven primarily by the changing value of foreign currencies in which we transact.
-Interest expense was \$6.8 million in the year ended December 31, 2018 compared to \$5.1 million in the prior year related to interest expense payments on our outstanding debt while interest income of \$0.3 million in the year ended December 31, 2018 was \$0.1 million less than the amount reported for the prior year.
+We reported other expense, net of \$5.6 million in the year ended December 31, 2019, compared to \$7.7 million in the prior year.
+We reported \$0.8 million of foreign currency exchange losses in the year ended December 31, 2019 versus \$0.8 million of foreign currency losses in the prior year.
+Interest expense was \$4.9 million in the year ended December 31, 2019 compared to \$6.8 million in the prior year.
+The reduction in interest expense was driven by accelerated payments on our outstanding debt.
+Interest income was \$0.3 million in both the year ended December 31, 2019 and the prior year.